KangchengLiu/Weakly-Supervised-3D/README.md

 ## Installation

-We use conda for the installation process:
+We have used conda for the installation process:
 ```
 # Install virtual env and PyTorch
 conda create -n sparseconv043 python=3.7